pomm.el

 • context

-One for the Third Time technique has an extra column called break-time-remaining.
+The one for the Third Time technique has an extra column called break-time-remaining.

 A new entry is written after a particular state of the timer comes into being.